owe005/Coolbot/README.md

 **Coolbot -  Documentation**

-**Check library.py for what libraries is needed to run the bot.
-This is not meant for someone to just pick up and use for their server.
-This is merely a way for me to keep track of what updates I roll out for the bot.**
+**This is not meant for someone to just pick up and use for their server, it is more a fun project I did on the side.**

 Features:
 - Happy Birthday wisher,